My No-Overwhelm System for Staying Current on AI

 Prefer audio?
 Swap, don't add

-If your only free window is a commute or a workout, make one podcast your scan — it replaces the newsletter, it does not stack on top.
+If your only free window is a commute or a workout, make one podcast your scan — it replaces a newsletter, it does not stack on top.

 - The AI Daily Brief — NLW's daily 25–30 min show on models, enterprise, and policy.
 Best when you want someone to connect the dots (why a release slipped, not just that it did).